chrisgoringe/cg-use-everywhere/README.md

 Within each group, UE nodes with group restriction are prioritised over those without.

 If two nodes with the same priority both match *neither will connect* - better to fail fast than have an ambiguous outcome.
+If there are ambiguous matches you can display them using `Show UE broadcast clashes` (right-click on background - the option only appears if there are clashes).

 ## Visualise